 LPS Scholarship Resource Board

 Lincoln Public Schools has created a district Scholarship board that all students can utilize in their search for scholarship opportunities.
 Use jump code RCGL to connect with this resource.
-Students should check this board weekly as it’s always in a constant state of change
+Students should check this board weekly as it’s always in a constant state of change.

 UNL’s Office of Scholarships & Financial Aid

-comprehensive list of local and national scholarships, vetted by UNL.
+A comprehensive list of local and national scholarships, vetted by UNL.

 MyEducationQuest